madbomb122/PlexTools/README.md

 | -tv            | Cleans the tv metadata folder                                                            |
 | -dry           | Runs and shows what will be deleted w/o the -dry switch (need to do a switch above too)  |

-**WARNING: Due to how plex now store Movie metadata all folders for movies will be deleted.**
+**WARNING: DO NOT USE if your metadata folders dont have XML files in them, otherwise ALL folders will be deleted.**
 [See Issue](https://github.com/madbomb122/PlexTools/issues/1)

 Example: